idosch/idosch.github.io/source/_posts/2014-04-21-microcorruption-ctf-part-ii.markdown

 r15 stores the address of the payload to free.
 4508 <free>
 4508:  0b12           push  r11
-450a:  3f50 faff      add   #0xfffa, r15    // substract 0x6 to get the address of the allocation metadata.
+450a:  3f50 faff      add   #0xfffa, r15    // subtract 0x6 to get the address of the allocation metadata.
 450e:  1d4f 0400      mov   0x4(r15), r13   // r13 stores size and allocation status.
 4512:  3df0 feff      and   #0xfffe, r13    // set chunk as free
 4516:  8f4d 0400      mov   r13, 0x4(r15)   // and write back to memory.